 The National Young Playwrights in Residence Program is designed to nurture the next generation of playwrights through professional mentorship, staged readings, and the sharing of their work through digital platforms.

-Six playwrights between the ages of 18 to 25 will be selected for a year-long mentorship with an established professional writer toward developing a new work.
-This will culminate in a staged reading of the young playwright’s work at the end of June 2019 at The Echo Theater.
+Six playwrights at the early stages of their career will be selected for a six month mentorship with an established professional writer toward developing a new work.

 The Echo’s goal of this program is to break down any geographic barriers preventing talented young playwrights from receiving the recognition, support, and guidance so critical in a writer’s early development.

 We are committed to being there for the young writer, and insuring that new voices from all across the country are getting a chance to be heard.
 This residency is a transformative way for new writers to fearlessly create bold new work with the support of a professional artistic community.